Best Booking Software With Payment for Service Businesses in 2026

 4. Custom intake questions

 When money is on the line, you want to walk into the session prepared.
-Custom intake questions let you collect what you need from the client right after they pay, so the first session is not wasted on basic discovery questions.
+Custom intake questions let you collect what you need from the client right after they pay, so the first session is not wasted on basic discovery questions like “what do you want to work on.”
+Keep it short.
+Only ask what actually changes how you prepare.
+Three or four questions is usually enough

 Screenshot of an Annual Compliance Check form showing the appointment details and fields for user input including name, email address, consultation status, and source of referral.